The bi-objective multimodal car-sharing problem: Introduction

 The importance of rethinking mobility is clearly visible in the presence of prominent concepts in various cities.
 Vienna targets a split of 80:20 where 20\% of the trips are covered by cars, the others by public transportation, bikes or walking.
 The idea is to extend the mobility offers with profound sharing concepts and to move towards the vision of a 'Smart City' \cite{step2025}.
 Madrid is aiming to establish a holistic 'Mobility as a Service' concept offering real-time information and including over 30 shared mobility options \cite{madrid}.
 Within novel mobility concepts, bikes are receiving exceptional attention.
 Vienna almost doubled the cycling network in the last decade, and accomplished a similar increase in kilometers driven on specific legs \cite{fahrradwien, entwicklungFahrrad}.
 Paris presents the 'Plan V\'{e}lo' where the target is to emerge to the world's bike capital.
 The ambition is to minimize the space for cars and make space for bike usage and pedestrians \cite{planvelo}.

 Novel mobility concepts and reconsidering mobility plays an important role not only in a private environment, but also in a corporate setting.
-Companies increasingly aim to provide mobility concepts for their employees.
-The target is to reduce an one-to-one assignment of company cars, employ more environmentally friendly MOTs and strive for shared mobility where each employee gets her preference.
+Companies increasingly aim to provide mobility concepts for their employees. {This work is part of an applied research project SEAMLESS (http://www.seamless-project.at), in which project partners, such as the \textit{Austrian Post AG} or \textit{T-Systems Austria GesmbH}, strive for the implementation of the discussed ideas.} The target is to reduce {a} one-to-one assignment of company cars, employ more environmentally friendly MOTs and strive for shared mobility where each employee gets her preference.
 This goes hand in hand with companies aiming for a greener carbon footprint and enhancing employee satisfaction \cite{seamless}.

 Traveler experience needs to be taken into account in the design of novel mobility systems and is key to its success with users \cite{Ouail2019}.
 Thus, when studying mobility, convenience and user preferences are crucial.
 However, from an operator perspective the cost-factor plays an important role as well and usually cost-efficiency is in conflict with a MOT's convenience.
 This 'convenience' is difficult to measure and must be tackled on an individual user level.
 As we observe, and also other authors studying mobility have outlined \cite{Ferrero2018}, including user preferences can decide on the 'win or lose' of a system.
 Therefore, we investigate the trade-off between minimizing cost and enhancing the individual satisfaction of a user in a mobility system.
-Combining these parameters and providing the decision maker with a set of efficient solutions will lead to an enhanced acceptance of a such a system.
+Combining these parameters and providing the decision maker with a set of efficient solutions will lead to an enhanced acceptance of such a system.

 Motivated by this, we study the bi-objective multimodal car-sharing problem where we assign MOTs to trips and find car and, depending on the variant, also user routes throughout a day.
 We formulate two objectives to minimize cost and maximize user satisfaction.
-We further take into account the possibility of variation of user preferences and travel times throughout the day, becoming time dependent input parameters.
+We further take into account the possibility of variation of user preferences and travel times throughout the day, becoming time dependent input parameters. {We refer to car-sharing throughout the paper as to where a group of users is mutually using a pool of cars.} {Note that the output aims to provide an optimal assignment of MOTs throughout a day using time-dependent travel times.}